Black bream

 Preparation

-The black bream is also easy to prepare, scale, trim, gut and cook.
-Another bonus with the black bream is that it’s an inexpensive fish, as inexplicably, it’s not particularly popular.
+Black bream is also easy to prepare, scale, trim, gut and cook.
+Another bonus with the black bream is that it’s an inexpensive fish – as inexplicably, it’s not particularly popular.

 Sourcing black bream

-We’re lucky in Poole, as black bream can be found in good numbers in Poole Bay.
+We’re lucky being based in Poole, Dorset, as black bream can be found in good numbers in Poole Bay.
 Indeed, it is commonly caught by day-trippers heading out of Poole Quay for a spot of fishing.

 If you’re elsewhere in the country and chance upon a black bream on your fishmonger’s slab, then be sure to give it a go.
 You won’t be disappointed.
 Just make sure you don’t confuse it with a Gilthead bream, a fish that is often farmed and not quite as good.